Does your dog bury the bones or toys that you give him in the backyard? Or does he bury stolen socks under your bed or in the couch cushions?

 If you notice your dog burying his bones and toys frequently, just give him less of each.
 Think about it.
 If his resources are scarcer, then he won’t be as inclined to bury items he really wants.
 Rotate out his toys so he can still enjoy a variety of playthings without having an overabundance of toys.

 For dogs that really like the hide and seek part of burying items, try and turn it into a game where he buries that beloved toy in a pile of pillows or blankets instead of destroying your yard or garden.
-You could also give your dog his own dirt spot in the yard where he can bury all his treats and toys without sacrificing the rest of your yard.
+You could also give your dog his own dirt spot in the yard where he can bury all his treats and toys without sacrificing the rest of your yard using an invisible dog fence to set the boundaries.
 The idea is to satisfy his natural instinct while finding a way for him to bury toys and bones without destroying your yard.

 Do dogs remember where they bury their bones?